Our Programs

 Crowd listening to man discussing gender-based violence

-The project hopes to increase community involvement–especially community leaders, men, and boys–in preventing GBV and in supporting survivors by promoting positive masculinity.
-We will simultaneously engage women’s associations in awareness-raising and orientation activities for survivors, monitoring of GBV risks, and managing spaces dedicated to women and girls.
-The project will mitigate GBV risk through multiple interventions, including distributing dignity kits, facilitating unconditional cash transfers, and supporting referral networks for survivors to critical services.
-We will also strengthen multi-sectoral solutions by establishing a GBV case management service, providing of rape kits, and improving linkages to legal and judicial services.
+The project hoped to increase community involvement–especially community leaders, men, and boys–in preventing GBV and in supporting survivors by promoting positive masculinity.
+We simultaneously engaged women’s associations in awareness-raising and orientation activities for survivors, monitoring of GBV risks, and managing spaces dedicated to women and girls.
+The project worked to mitigate GBV risk through multiple interventions, including distributing dignity kits, facilitating unconditional cash transfers, and supporting referral networks for survivors to critical services.
+We also strengthened multi-sectoral solutions by establishing a GBV case management service, providing rape kits, and improving linkages to legal and judicial services.

-The project will also address malnutrition by strengthening the skills of peripheral health center agents on screening and early referrals of complications, supporting health training in auxiliary human resources, and assisting mothers of children experiencing malnutrition with the cost of hospital stays through fund transfers.
-We will also help ensure the availability of emergency SRH services by strengthening the skills of community health workers and village birth attendants to provide contraceptive methods, support hygienic deliveries, and manage post-partum haemorrhages, by providing the necessary medicines and tools for these services.
+The project also addressed malnutrition by strengthening the skills of peripheral health center agents on screening and early referrals of complications, supporting health training in auxiliary human resources, and assisting mothers of children experiencing malnutrition with the cost of hospital stays through fund transfers.
+We also helped ensure the availability of emergency SRH services by strengthening the skills of community health workers and village birth attendants to provide contraceptive methods, support hygienic deliveries, and manage post-partum haemorrhages, by providing the necessary medicines and tools for these services.

-To ensure access to safe drinking water and sanitation support for those affected by the crisis, the program will build water pumps and latrine blocks; this will reduce the risk of water-borne disease and encourage hygiene practices.
-Project WASH activities will also integrate GBV protection and SRH promotion activities and support menstrual hygiene management, including by training community mobilization actors on WASH, GBV, and SRH.
+To ensure access to safe drinking water and sanitation support for those affected by the crisis, the program built water pumps and latrine blocks; this reduced the risk of water-borne disease and encouraged hygiene practices.
+Project WASH activities also integrated GBV protection and SRH promotion activities and supported menstrual hygiene management, including by training community mobilization actors on WASH, GBV, and SRH.